Adapting Behaviour via Intrinsic Reward: A Survey and Empirical Study: Conclusion

 \section{Conclusion}

 The goal of this work was to systematically investigate intrinsic rewards for a multi-prediction setting.
 This paper has three main contributions.
 The first is a new benchmark suite for comparing intrinsic rewards.
 Our bandit-like task requires the learning system to demonstrate several important capabilities: avoiding dawdling on noisy outcomes, tracking non-stationary outcomes, and seeking actions for which consistent learning progress is possible.
 Second, we provide a survey of intrinsically motivated learning systems, and empirically investigated 10 different analogs of well-known intrinsic reward schemes.
 Finally, we found that simple intrinsic rewards based on amount of learning, can induce effective behavior---avoiding classic degenerative behavior---if the base prediction learners are introspective.
 Introspective prediction learners can decide for themselves when learning is done.
 Previous work focused on designing more complex intrinsic rewards to mitigate bad behavior.
-To be best of our knowledge, we are the first to (a) advocate for better learners combined with simple (ideally parameter free) intrinsic rewards, and (b) demonstrate that intrinsic rewards based on amount of learning---like Weight Change---can perform well in problems specifically designed to distract the learning system.
+Our results suggest the opposite: we should focus on designing better learners and use simple (ideally parameter-free) intrinsic rewards.
+We found that intrinsic rewards based on amount of learning---like Weight Change---can perform well in problems specifically designed to distract the learning system.
 This work provides several new insights into the strengths and weakness of different intrinsic reward mechanisms, and may provide guidance for constructing larger more complex intrinsically motivated reinforcement learning systems where an extensive and systematic study like ours is not feasible.

+\acks{We would like to thank our generous funders for supporting this work, specifically the CIFAR Canada AI Chairs program and NSERC Discovery grant program.
+We would like to thank Rich Sutton for his ideas and insights that shaped this project early on.
+Finally, we would like to thank our colleagues at the Reinforcement Learning and Artificial Intelligence Lab at the University of Alberta and DeepMind Alberta for providing an exciting and stimulating environment for research. }

 0.2in